 You are the best person to:

 • Authentically model to them enthusiasm for learning as you gain math confidence along with them.

-• Demonstrate that allowing time for math to marinate, wrestle, and process results in success.
+• Demonstrate that taking time for math to marinate, to wrestle with it, and process it results in success.

 • Give them the opportunity to genuinely teach you when they understand a math concept you do not yet know.